bertramdev/grails-asset-pipeline/README.md

 Precompiling For Production
 ---------------------------
-Assets should be compiled before building a war file.
-This can be done by running `grails asset-precompile`
+Assets are automatically compiled when a war is created into the web-app/assets folder.
+They can also manually be recompiled by calling `grails asset-precompile`.

 Serving Assets from External Storage Directory
 ----------------------------------------------